theacodes/blog.thea.codes/srcs/talking-to-gamepads-without-pygame.md

 description: How to use a game controller / gamepad without PyGame
 ---

-Alright, here's the scenario: I wanted to use a gamepad/controller from my code, but I didn't want to use PyGame (SDL) or anything like that.
+Alright, here's the scenario: I wanted to use a gamepad/controller from my Python script so I could use it to control some hardware, but I didn't want to use [PyGame](https://www.pygame.org/) / [SDL](https://www.libsdl.org/) or anything like that.
 It's a "headless" terminal application and doesn't need a window or UI or anything - I just needed to talk to the controller.
 I also only needed to talk to *one kind* of controller.
-You might run into a use case like this if you're doing stuff with the Raspberry Pi without a screen.
+You might run into a use case like this if you're doing stuff with the [Raspberry Pi](https://www.raspberrypi.org/) without a screen.

 This was harder to figure out that I expected, so, I thought I'd write up a short little guide for folks who might find themselves in a similar situation.